mariellanalepa/Metro-Transit/README.md

 # CPSC-471
 ## Data Base Management Systems Project
 Database web application completed as part of coursework for an introductory relational databases course.
-The project was completed solo for 30% of the course's final grade, and was my first exploration into web app development.
+The project was completed for 30% of the course's final grade, and was my first exploration into web app development.
 The application was built on an AMP (Apache-MySQL-PHP) stack using the Laravel PHP framework to facilitate development in the MVC (Model-View-Controller) pattern.

 The project was meant to imitate a rudimentary public transit management system wherein the web portal would provide: